6KH3 bayonet

-The 6Kh3 bayonet (Изделие 6Х3) is a bayonet produced by the Izhmash (now known as the Kalashnikov Concern).
+The 6Kh3 bayonet (Изделие 6Х3) is a bayonet produced by Izhmash (now known as the Kalashnikov Concern).

 History

 The 6KH3 bayonet was adopted alongside the AKM rifle in 1959 as a replacement of the 6KH2 bayonet.
 It was replaced by the 6KH4 bayonet when the AK-74 rifle entered service.

 Design

 The 6KH3 bayonet was an improvement of the original design.

 The 6KH3 bayonet has a Bowie style (clip-point) blade with saw-teeth along the spine, and can be used as a multi-purpose survival knife and wire-cutter when combined with its steel scabbard.

 The polymer grip and upper part of the 6KH3 scabbard provide insulation from the metal blade and bottom part of the metal scabbard, using a rubber insulator sleeve, to safely cut electrified wire.

 The bayonet is installed by slipping the muzzle ring around the flash hider and latching the handle down on the bayonet lug under the front sight base.